Through time and place, through death and grace, through me, through it all, I come undone... (from Ascent)

 This project and process of creation is a collaboration across two cultures and celbrates family, friendship and our spirtual connections to each other.

-Concept/lead performer/co-creator: Isha Sharvani with dancer/co-choreographer Russell Thorpe
+Concept/lead performer/co-creators: Isha Sharvani with dancer/co-choreographer Russell Thorpe

 Direction/dramaturgy: Sally Richardson